cedrickperron/div-python-project/README.md

 # div-python-project
 Diverse Python Project including some class assignments.
-The goal of these projects is to use only the standard python packages.
+I did these projects to learn how to code with Python.

 ## File
 - `pizza_calculator.py`: defines functions for calculating the fair quantity and price of small pizzas compared to a large pizza based on their diameters and prices, and provides a menu for the user to choose between quantity or price mode.